Previous Research Seminars - 2018

-Abstract: Tom will give a brief overview of our recent studies of relativistic dynamical systems.
+Abstract: Tom gave a brief overview of our recent studies of relativistic dynamical systems.
 These are described by the Newton-Einstein-Lorentz equation generalising F = ma in the presence of external (electromagnetic) forces.
-Tom will explain how space-time and conformal symmetries may be employed to find conserved quantities that lead to integrability.
+Tom explained how space-time and conformal symmetries may be employed to find conserved quantities that lead to integrability.
 In quite a few cases, the number of these quantities is surprisingly large implying super-integrability.
 This feature is somewhat ‘exotic’ due to its rare occurrence.
 For instance, by Bertrand’s theorem, in classical mechanics it only holds for the Kepler problem (with its Laplace-Runge-Lenz vector) and the harmonic oscillator.
 Using our generalised setting we have been able to extend this list significantly.

 Wednesday 25 April: Double copy on plane wave backgrounds

 Abstract: Double copy is a method for constructing (perturbatively) scattering amplitudes in gravity from scattering amplitudes in gauge theory, and even has a catchy slogan: Gravity = (Gauge theory)^2.
 Despite is many uses, the status of double copy as a fundamental feature of perturbative field theories is poorly understood.
 In this talk Tim described how the robustness of double copy can be tested by considering the simplest scattering amplitudes on plane wave backgrounds.
 This makes use of several tools familiar from the study of QED in strong background fields.
 Despite various subtleties introduced by the non-trivial scattering background, it is clear that a notion of double copy does indeed exist.

 - Speaker: Professor Sir David Spiegelhalter, President of the Royal Statistical Society for 2017-18